-Girl Scouts of Colorado is celebrating extraordinary volunteers throughout the state in honor of Volunteer Appreciation Month.
-Jennifer Ayers of Johnstown in the Northern & Northeastern CO region started as a troop leader, but quickly became a product program volunteer as well.
-She is also a shining example of the wonderful role Girl Scout volunteers play in the lives of girls and our community.
+Girl Scouts of Colorado is celebrating extraordinary volunteers throughout the state.
+Elan Robinson of Aurora in the Denver Metro region was nominated by a GSCO staff member as a shining example of the wonderful role Girl Scout volunteers play in the lives of girls and our community.

-GSCO asked Jennifer to answer a few quick questions about her volunteer experience.
+GSCO asked Elan to answer a few quick questions about her volunteer experience.
 We hope you find her as inspiring as we did.

 Why did you become a Girl Scout volunteer?